 How does plant protein compare to collagen for hair?

-When will I see results from amino acids for hair?
+When will I see results?

 Is Lupin Gold suitable for vegans?

-Are there any cautions with arginine?
+Are there any cautions?

 Helpful links: Beauty from Within • Lupin Gold Protein • Recipes